whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/ConfiguringExecution.rst

    :depth: 2
    :local:

+.. _Selecting test cases:

 Selecting test cases
 --------------------

 Robot Framework offers several command line options for selecting which test cases to execute.
 The same options also work when post-processing outputs with Rebot_.

+.. _By test suite and test case names:

 By test suite and test case names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~